intelaligent/tctb/docs/_posts/2017-03-10-learning-the-traci-tls-sumo-model.md

 ### `runner.py`

+We see from `cross.rou.xml` that defining vehicles by hand is a labouring task, so we now introduce `runner.py` which generates traffic information according to given distributions. `runner.py` is a script with code logic rather than the XML-based data files we have seen so far from this model.
+Let's look at this script by sections.

-We now have a script with code logic rather than the XML-based data files.
-First, to continue our observation from the `cross.rou.xml` file, let's take a look at the `generate_routefile` function:
+**First**, to continue our observation from the `cross.rou.xml` file, let's take a look at the `generate_routefile` function:

 {% capture text-capture-12 %}